psi-consortium/psi/doc/PSI/PSI-ICD/index.md

 Each of the following sections describe the available endpoints and operations, including the parameters, and request bodies.
 Wherever a named class is referenced see the [Data-Transfer-Objects](#data-transfer-objects) section for details.
-All information is also available as OpenAPI Specifications[^3] in annex I of this document.
+All information is also available as OpenAPI Specifications[^3] in [PSI-ICD-Annex-I] of this document.
 These files can be used to generate server and client code[^4] in a programming language of choice.

 Every interface is implemented by a server and a client.